Addono/container-registry-proxy/README.md

 ## 🎈 Usage <a name="usage"></a>

-The default configuration of the proxy can be overwritten during startup by adding flags:
+The default configuration of the proxy can be overwritten during startup by adding flags or environment variables:

 ```bash
 $ container-registry-proxy start --help